bcgov/FASSTX/README.md

 ---

-## FASST-R - Flow Analysis Statistical Summary Tool for R
+## FASST - Flow Analysis Statistical Summary Tool

-This is a set of [R](http://www.r-project.org) scripts to help summarize, analyze, and visualize continuous streamflow data.
+This is a set of [R](http://www.r-project.org) scripts to help summarize, analyze, and visualize long-term and continuous streamflow data.

 The scripts uses the [BCWaterDischargeAnalysis](https://github.com/bcgov/BCWaterDischargeAnalysis/) package and